crescentpartha/projectsHero/milestone-module/milestone09/module51-reactBootstrap-tailwindCSS-axios-rechart/01react-with-botstrap-and-tailwind.md

 4. ___Add the Tailwind directives to your CSS___
    - Add the `@tailwind` directives for each of Tailwind’s layers to your `./src/index.css` file.
+   - we can keep or remove all other code of `./src/index.css` file, as your wish.

 ``` CSS
 @tailwind base;